IngCr3at1on/x/with-env/README.md

 For example adding the comment `# with-env aliases: sandbox` would cause with-env to select this file with if provided the input `sandbox`.

-Supports multiple aliases per file, eq: `# with-env aliases: sandbox`.
+Supports multiple aliases per file, eq: `# with-env aliases: dev,develop`.

 Leverages godotenv for _some_ functionality while mimicking other non-exported functionality.